lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       The feature "lsb_show_other_sex" set to "true"

-To exclude the **“Other”** option in your version of the LSBQe you simply need to set that option to :py:mod:`“false”`.
+To exclude the :py:mod:`Other` option in your version of the LSBQe you simply need to set that option to :py:mod:`false`.

 .. figure:: figures/lsbqe-show-other-sex-false.png
       :width: 400